ElQwerto110100100/ElQwerto110100100.github.io/_posts/2019-3-30-First-time-binary-patching,Radare2-and-Ghidra.markdown

 ![image](/assets\img\Posts\First-time-binaery-3.PNG)
 ![image](/assets\img\Posts\First-time-binaery-4.PNG)

-Then I received my flag through my first binary patch.
+Then I ran my patch binary and received my flag.
+Whoo!.

 So why did gdb give me the flag with out all this extra steps?
 This [site](http://www.delorie.com/gnu/docs/gdb/gdb_39.html) explains that gdb usually silences non-error signals like SIGALARM.

 So while thought this wasn't really much of a write up as intentioned it was still a learning experience, to get to use these really effective tools as I have seen them used by professionals and I can defiantly see why.